PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_2 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 2.
 Overview of microarray mRNA expression analysis.</strong> Patient tumor and matched normal tissue samples were interrogated on three microarray platforms (numbers in parentheses indicate number of genes with resulting expression values).
 Normalized data for each platform was used in a computational workflow whereby a single 'unified' expression value was calculated for each gene.
-After filtering, a set of four subtypes were identified: The 'Differentiated', 'Immunoreactive', 'Mesenchymal' and 'Proliferative' subtypes were named based on work by Tothill et al. (Tothill 2010) and also by inspection.
+After filtering, a set of four subtypes were identified: The 'differentiated', 'immunoreactive', 'mesenchymal' and 'proliferative' subtypes were named based on work by Tothill et al. (Tothill 2010) and also by 'inspection'.
 </div>

 The data processing steps integrated data from three array platforms and resulted in a 'Unified' expression dataset for 11 864 genes.
-Subsequent processing distilled a set of 1 500 genes used in a clustering algorithm to derive four expression subtypes: 'Differentiated', 'Immunoreactive',  'Mesenchymal' and 'Proliferative', consistent with a previous HGS-OvCa expression analysis effort (Tothill 2010).
+Subsequent processing distilled a set of 1 500 genes used in a clustering algorithm to derive four expression subtypes: 'differentiated', 'immunoreactive',  'mesenchymal' and 'Proliferative'.
+The 'immunoreactive' and 'mesenchymal' names were taken from a previous analysis performed by Tothill et al. (Tothill 2010).
+The 'proliferative' subtype was characterized by elevated expression of MCM2 and PCNA which are proliferative markers.
+The 'differentiated' subtype was associated with elevated levels of MUC16, MUC1 and SLP1 which are consistent with such tumour arising from tissues at a more mature stage of fallopian tube development.

 #### Transition to Genomic Data Commons
 On June 6, 2016, the TCGA [announced](http://cancergenome.nih.gov/newsevents/newsannouncements/genomic-data-commons-launch) that their data would be housed under the [Genomic Data Commons](https://gdc.nci.nih.gov/) in an attempt to centralize and harmonize access to large-scale biological data generation efforts.
 The GDC website provides extensive [documentation on the datasets](https://gdc.nci.nih.gov/about-gdc/contributed-genomic-data-cancer-research) and make available documentation on ways to [narrow searches and access data](https://gdc.nci.nih.gov/access-data).

-> The GDC Data Portal provides access to the subset of TCGA data that has been harmonized by the GDC using its data generation and harmonization pipelines.
-TCGA data in the GDC Data Portal includes BAM files aligned to the latest human genome build, VCF files containing variants called by the GDC, and RNA-Seq expression data harmonized by the GDC.
+> *The GDC Data Portal provides access to the subset of TCGA data that has been harmonized by the GDC using its data generation and harmonization pipelines.
+TCGA data in the GDC Data Portal includes BAM files aligned to the latest human genome build, VCF files containing variants called by the GDC, and RNA-Seq expression data harmonized by the GDC.*
 > <footer class="text-right"><a href="https://gdc.nci.nih.gov/gdc-tcga-data-access-matrix-users">GDC for TCGA Data Access Matrix Users</a></footer>

 As of July 2016, the TCGA data at the Genomic Data Commons was not providing microarray data from the publication.
-Instead, the GDC is providing RNA-sequencing data for (376) patient samples which we focus on for the remainder of this discussion.
+Instead, the GDC is providing RNA-sequencing data for 376 patient samples which we focus on moving forward.

 The pipeline from patient sample to data file consists of a constellation of partners, participants and analysis protocols.
 For a full description we refer the reader to the [TCGA documentation on Data Flow](https://wiki.nci.nih.gov/display/TCGA/Introduction+to+TCGA#IntroductiontoTCGA-TCGADataFlow).
-Figure 2 presents the GDC data model which is the central method of organization of all data artifacts ingested by the GDC.
-It provides a high-level overview of the elements involved in the data generation process.
+Figure 3 presents the GDC data model which is the central method of organization of all data artifacts ingested by the GDC.
+It provides a high-level overview of the elements involved in the data generation process and the nomenclature we use herein.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_3 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 3.
 GDC data model.</strong> The data model is represented as a graph with nodes and edges, and this graph is the store of record for the GDC.
 It maintains the critical relationship between projects, cases, clinical data and molecular data and insures that this data is linked correctly to the actual data file objects themselves, by means of unique identifiers. <em>Adapted from the <a href="https://gdc.nci.nih.gov/submit-data/gdc-data-harmonization/">GDC website</a></em>.
 </div>

-The GDC data model administrative elements (blue nodes) represent the key criteria we will use in [section II](#dataRetrieval) to filter for HGS-OvCa data in the GDC data portal.

 #### RNA-Sequencing
 The GDC mRNA-Seq alignment workflow follows the [International Cancer Genome Consortium (ICGC)](https://icgc.org/) and [Spliced Transcripts Alignment to a Reference (STAR)](https://github.com/alexdobin/STAR) alignment standard operating procedures (Dobin 2013) (Figure 4).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_4 }}){: .img-responsive.super-slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 4.
 Overview of RNA-Seq alignment.</strong> FastQC and RNA-SeQC are used to collect alignment metrics.
 This figure was adapted from the GDC document on <a href="https://gdc.nci.nih.gov/about-data/data-harmonization-and-generation/genomic-data-harmonization/genomic-data-alignment/rna-seq-pipeline">Data Harmonization and Generation</a>.
 </div>

-The GDC portal makes available raw counts ('Counts').
+The GDC portal makes available files of raw counts (filename 'Counts').
 Also, there are  normalized gene level quantification in Fragments Per Kilobase of transcript per Million mapped reads (FPKM).
 To facilitate cross-sample comparison and differential expression analysis, the GDC also provides Upper Quartile normalized FPKM (FPKM-UQ) values and raw mapping count (Figure 5).
 You will also see a reference to newer version 2 data (RNASeqV2, since May 2012) which uses a combination of MapSplice (Wang 2010) and RSEM (Li 2010) to determine expression levels.

-Data derived from the sequencing of RNA is one of the sources of gene expression data collected by TCGA.
-Currently, the Level 3 data is created using two distinct methods.
-The original method followed the RPKM (Reads Per Kilobase of exon model per Million mapped reads) method of quantiation.
-The newer version 2 data (RNASeqV2, introduced in May 2012) used a combination of MapSplice and RSEM to determine expression levels.
-In the near future, this data will also be used to identify variants such as SNPs or indels.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_5 }}){: .img-responsive.super-slim }
 <div class="figure-legend well well-lg text-justify">